zhangh12/TrialSimulator/README.md

 **&#x2695; No `for` loop in clinical trial simulation &#x2695;**

-The goal of `TrialSimulator` is to provide a pipeline for implementing simulation of clinical trial more efficiently and reliably.
-It follows principle of modularity to isolate codes of statistical testing from data generation and management.
-It provides a set of tools to sample endpoints of common or custom distributions, manage trial data, and summarize simulation results under fixed or adaptive designs.
-It also provides functions of group sequential design, graphical testing procedure, combination test, and closed test that are widely used in analyzing complex trial designs.
+`TrialSimulator` is a system for declaratively implementing clinical trial simulations, inspired by the modular grammar of trial design.
+You provide the components—arms, endpoint-generation rules, milestones, and analysis methods—specify how they are combined under fixed or adaptive designs, and `TrialSimulator` takes care of the details, allowing you to focus on the design while it handles the mechanics.

+`TrialSimulator` gives users full freedom to specify how trial data are generated and how analyses are performed.
+To make this process more convenient, it also provides a suite of helper functions: for data generation, utilities to sample endpoints from common distributions; for analysis, implementations of widely used methods such as group sequential tests, graphical multiple testing procedures, combination tests, and closed tests.
+These tools are optional but make it easier to construct and evaluate complex trial designs without sacrificing flexibility.

 ## Shiny App